 Dental crowns are a versatile, durable, long-lasting general dentistry solution for damaged, weak teeth.

-At Dentistry for Life in Center City, Philadelphia, we use dental crowns to correct many types of dental problems, improving not only our patients’ smiles, but giving them stable and fully functional teeth.
+At Dentistry for Life in Philadelphia dental crowns are used to correct many types of dental problems, improving not only our patients’ smiles, but giving them stable and fully functional teeth.

-Once any necessary repairs have been completed on the tooth in question, placing a crown usually takes two visits to your Center City dentist.
+Once any necessary repairs have been completed on the tooth in question, placing a crown usually takes two visits to your Philadelphia dentist.

 In many cases, a temporary crown is placed to protect the area and so you don’t have to be self-conscious about this blight on your smile.
 When your crown is ready, it will be permanently bonded to the damaged tooth and tested for comfort, look, and fit.
 Once this restoration is complete, you will have an amazing-looking tooth that is the right shape and size and blends in with the rest of your smile.

 Whether you’re getting a crown to fix a problem tooth or cover up an ugly tooth, the result is the same – a strong, natural-looking dental restoration.
-Here are just some of the reasons your Center City dentist will recommend a dental crown for a damaged or problematic tooth:
+Here are just some of the reasons your Philadelphia dentist will recommend a dental crown for a damaged or problematic tooth:

 Dental crowns have many uses, and they are a long-lasting, reliable solution that completes smiles, makes it easier to bite and chew, and renews your confidence.
 Whether repair, restoration, or protection is called for, a crown covers up what’s wrong with your tooth and protects neighboring teeth from developing their own problems.